vandot/lodev/README.md

 Or `nimble install lodev`

 ## Configuration
-lodev comes preconfigured for all supported platforms to act as a HTTPS reverse proxy server behind `dev.lo` domain.
+lodev comes preconfigured for all supported platforms to act as a HTTPS reverse proxy server behind `*.dev.lo` domain.

-On MacOS and Linux you have to run with `sudo` to be able to configure the system
+On MacOS and Linux it will ask for sudo password
 ```
-sudo lodev install
+lodev install
 ```
 On Windows run inside elevated command prompt or Powershell
 ```